 Days 4-8: Kyoto

-The trip from Hakone to Kyoto takes about 2 hours by bullet train, the perfect amount of time to enjoy a bento, or nap as the landscape speeds by.
+The straightforward trip from Hakone to Kyoto takes a couple of hours by shinkansen, the perfect amount of time to enjoy a bento, or nap as the landscape speeds by.

-Kyoto was the capital of Japan for over a thousand years, and while most of the city today is modern in appearance, several neighborhoods feel as if they haven’t changed for hundreds of years.
-One of the best area in which to immerse yourself in old Kyoto is the Higashiyama district.
+Kyoto was the capital of Japan for over a thousand years, and while much of the city today is modern in appearance, several neighborhoods feel as if they haven’t changed for hundreds of years.
+One of the best areas in which to immerse yourself in old Kyoto is the Higashiyama district.

-Higashiyama (“Eastern Mountain”) is located on the slope of Kyoto’s picturesque eastern mountains, and Amanda and Shahin fell in love with this charming neighborhood.
-On weekends and holidays the area is flooded with visitors, but despite the tourists and souvenir shops this is one of Kyoto’s must-visit areas.
-A walk up the fairly steep streets of Higashiyama also lead you to one of Kyoto’s most iconic temples, Kiyomizu-dera.
+The Higashiyama (“Eastern Mountain”) is located on the slope of Kyoto’s picturesque eastern mountains, and Amanda and Shahin fell in love with this expansive district.
+During crowded times, the area can become packed with visitors, but despite the tourists it’s easy to slip into backstreets where you can feel transported back in time.

 As their trip came to a close, Amanda and Shahin celebrated their last night in Japan at a lively izakaya near their hotel.